Covid 19 and Child Depression

 Some kids have difficulty coping If a learning problem is discovered.
 Being different than other kids.
 Sometimes learning problems or other limitations can precipitate depression.
 Self-esteem can drop, and children can develop symptoms of depression as they realize their limitations.

 A loss is another significant contributor to Depression.
 Loss can take many forms.
-Some children have a difficult time when the family moves and the leave their friends.
-Other children struggle with loss when parents divorce.
-One of the most difficult is the death of a close family member.a
+Some children have a difficult time when the family moves and they leave their friends.
+Other children struggle with loss when their parent’s divorce.
+One of the most difficult is the death of a close family member,

 Developing Open Communication in Children and Adolescents